 If a decision is made to delay a student's entry to field, the specific reason(s) for the delay in completing an internship as scheduled will be discussed with the student and provided in writing by Field Education Staff.
-Depending on the specific reasons for the delay, the student may be referred to the BSW Program Director or Academic Review committee (ARC) for further consideration of the student's status in the program.
-No further action related to the field placement process will occur after referral to the BSW Program Director or ARC.
+Depending on the specific reasons for the delay, the student may be referred to the BSW Program Director or the BSW Program Committee for consideration of a referral to the Academic Review Committee for further consideration of the student's status in the program.
+No further action related to the field placement process will occur after referral to the BSW Program Director or BSW Program Committee/